joshSzep/charades/README.md

 ### **Step 3: Develop a simple AI scoring system using GPT API**
 - [-] Define a scoring rubric based on accuracy, vocabulary, and clarity.
 - [-] Implement an OpenAI GPT integration for evaluating player responses.
+- [-] Implement an Anthropic Claude integration as fallback for evaluating player responses.
 - [-] Develop a function to format and send game queries to the AI.
 - [-] Implement logic for interpreting AI responses and assigning scores.
 - [-] Store AI feedback and scores in the database.

 ### **Step 4: Store session data and scores in PostgreSQL**
-- [ ] Design a PostgreSQL schema for storing player sessions, scores, and game history.
+- [-] Design a PostgreSQL schema for storing player sessions, scores, and game history.
-- [ ] Implement Django ORM or SQLAlchemy models for database interaction.
+- [-] Implement Django ORM or SQLAlchemy models for database interaction.
 - [ ] Develop CRUD operations for player and game session management.
 - [ ] Set up database connection pooling for efficiency.
 - [ ] Implement automated daily backups for database integrity.